-- 1. conduct a field survey to analyse the marketing mix strategy of a product of your choice. - 2. as the marketing consultant of a political party, draft a marketing mix for the forthcoming election while ensuring that all the 4 Ps are integrated and well synchronized. - 3. examine the bases for positioning of a product in comparison to its competitive products. - 4. identify the bases for segmentation of consumer products. - 5. you are the marketing manager of a firm producing bicycles. on what basis will you segment the market?
-Outline a marketing program for these segments while highlighting how these programs vary from one segment to the other. - 6. visit any retail store to examine the promotion strategy used by the store to gain a competitive edge. - 7. compare the pricing strategy used by recently launched products. - 8. prepare a report by visiting a nearby store to identify the channels of distribution used for several products. - 9. through a role play imagine you are appointed as a salesperson to market a newly launched product of your choice (high involvement and low involvement product).
+- 1. as the marketing consultant of a political party, draft a marketing mix for the forthcoming election while ensuring that all the 4 Ps are integrated and well synchronized. - 2. you are the marketing manager of a firm producing bicycles.
+On what basis will you segment the market?
+Outline a marketing program for these segments while highlighting how these programs vary from one segment to the other. - 3. prepare a promotion mix strategy for promoting electric cars in India and present the same justifying the reasons thereof. - 4. conduct a field survey to analyse the marketing mix strategy of a product of your choice. - 5. examine the bases for positioning of a product in comparison to its competitive products. - 6. compare the pricing strategy used by recently launched products. - 7. prepare a report by visiting a nearby store to identify the channels of distribution used for several products. - 8. through a role play imagine you are appointed as a salesperson to market a newly launched product of your choice (high involvement and low involvement product).
 What steps will you undertake in selling the product?

-#Note: Practical exercises will be used for Internal Assessment purpose.
+#Note: Practical exercises will be used for Internal Assessment purposes.
 Emphasis will be on originality and presentation of the inputs of the practical exercises.

 - Baines Et AL(2021).
 Fundamentals of Marketing.
 Oxford University Press - Etzel, M. J., Walker, B. J., Stanton, W. J., Pandit, A. (2010).
 Marketing.
-Mc Graw Hill. - Kapoor, N. Principles of Marketing, 2nd ed.
-PHI learning - Kotler, P., Armstrong, G., Agnihotri, P. (2018).
+McGraw Hill. - Kapoor, N. (2021).
+Principles of Marketing.
+Prentice Hall of India. - Kotler, P., Armstrong, G., Agnihotri, P. (2018).
 Principles of Marketing.
 Pearson Education.
 Indian edition. - Sharma, K., Aggarwal S. (2021).
 Principles of Marketing.
 Taxmann Publications.